Skip to content

-This week, I have picked a set of Chinese characters that may be easily confused by beginners.
-In the picture below, you will see six pairs of characters.
-The symbols in the second and the fourth columns differ from those in the first and the third ones by the element called radical.
+This week, I have chosen a set of Chinese characters that beginners may easily confuse.
+In the picture below, you’ll see six pairs of characters.
+The symbols in the second and fourth columns differ from those in the first and third columns by an element called a radical.

-Radicals are graphical components under which characters are usually listed in dictionaries.
-They often indicate general meaning and can give you a clue to the character’s meaning.
-For example, the radical 讠 [yán] in this particular case in the pairs below, means “speech”.
-So the characters, which have a radical are mostly related to verbal communications.
+Radicals are graphical components under which characters are listed in dictionaries.
+They often indicate general meaning and can provide clues to the character’s meaning.
+For example, the radical 讠 (yán) in the pairs below means “speech,” so characters with this radical are mostly related to verbal communication.

 Chinese Characters by Radicals

-Besides those listed in the picture there are also:
+Besides those listed in the picture, here are a few more examples:

 Other elements of Chinese characters may be phonetic components.
-Look at the pinyin of the following Chinese characters and observe how similar their pronunciation is:
+Notice how similar the pronunciations are in the following pairs of characters:

-However, don’t completely rely on the resemblance!
-There are many other characters that look similar but sound completely different.
+However, don’t completely rely on the resemblance.
+Many other characters look similar but sound completely different.

-Some advice, in order to memorize Chinese characters better and faster, it may be useful to create your own lists of Chinese characters that differ from each other by the radical.
-Let’s look at the example of 八 and 人.
-Many have trouble distinguishing 八 (see the first post in this series) and 人may be tricky.
-Look at them close together and remember how they are written:
+To memorize Chinese characters better and faster, it may be useful to create your own lists of characters that differ by their radicals.
+For example, many people have trouble distinguishing 八 and 人.
+Look at them closely and remember how they are written:

 baren

-Radical are very important in learning Chinese characters and it will be best to memorize radicals to help learn quicker.
-You will see a lot of repetition that will help you remember what the radical means, but remember the meanings and the phonics aren’t always the same with each character.
+Radicals are very important in learning Chinese characters, and it’s best to memorize them to help you learn quickly.
+You’ll see a lot of repetition that will help you remember what the radical means, but remember that the meanings and the phonics aren’t always the same for each character.
 Take these tips into consideration and keep learning!

 Online Chinese Tutors